awsdocs/aws-snowball-developer-guide/doc_source/how-it-works.md

 1. **Get your credentials and download the Snowball client** – Get ready to start transferring data by getting your credentials, your job manifest, and the manifest's unlock code, and then downloading the Snowball client\.
    + The Snowball client is the tool that you’ll use to manage the flow of data from the device to your on\-premises data destination\.

+     You can download and install the Snowball client from the [AWS Snowball resources website](https://aws.amazon.com/snowball/resources/)\.

      The Snowball client must be downloaded from the [AWS Snowball Edge Resources](http://aws.amazon.com/snowball-edge/resources/) page and installed on a powerful workstation that you own\.
    + The manifest is used to authenticate your access to the device, and it is encrypted so that only the unlock code can decrypt it\.
 You can get the manifest from the console or with the job management API when the device is on\-premises at your location\.